 Methadone’s Increased Use and Changing Policies

 Methadone’s role in combating the opioid epidemic has expanded in recent years.
-Between 2018 and 2023, the number of individuals receiving methadone as part of MAT increased by nearly 20%.
-This growth reflects heightened awareness of the opioid crisis and a shift toward evidence-based treatments (CDC, 2023).
+This growth reflects heightened awareness of the opioid crisis and a shift toward evidence-based treatments.

 In October 2023, the U.S. Department of Health and Human Services implemented significant updates to methadone regulations, allowing stable patients with OUD to take home up to 28 days’ worth of methadone.
 This change follows successful safety outcomes observed during the COVID-19 pandemic, when emergency rules permitted at-home dosing to reduce clinic crowding.
-Research indicated that overdoses did not increase, and patients remained in treatment longer under these conditions (AP News, 2023).
+Research indicated that overdoses did not increase, and patients remained in treatment longer under these conditions.

 Barriers to Access